-As an international student at the University of Waterloo, you have two health plans that cover different health related issues.
+As a full-time international student at the University of Waterloo, you have two health plans that cover different health related issues.
 You'll need to print out two health cards.

 1. University Health Insurance Plan (UHIP)

-As a full time international undergraduate student in your first term, your student account will be automatically charged for UHIP coverage when you enrol in on-campus courses (even if they are currently delivered online only).
-Full-time and part-time on-campus graduate students are automatically charged for UHIP coverage on their student account.
+As a full-time international undergraduate student in your first term, your student account will be automatically charged for UHIP coverage.
+Full-time and part-time graduate students in on-campus programs are automatically charged for UHIP coverage on their student account.

-Your registered status on Quest must be “Fees Arranged” for Student Financial Services to activate your coverage with Sun Life Financial.
-Sun Life Financial will send you a confirmation email with your updated UHIP card attached.
-You'll need to have your UHIP proof of coverage card accessible at all times in case of a medical emergency.
-If your old proof of coverage card expires, you'll need to print a new one.
+Your registered status on Quest must be “Fees Arranged” for Student Financial Services to activate your coverage with Cowan Insurance.
+Cowan Insurance will email your UHIP coverage card to your UWaterloo email address within two weeks after that.
+Please have this card accessible at all times in case of a medical emergency.

 2. Your supplementary Health and Dental Plan